-Gornal Halt served Gornal Wood village for a short time during the 1920's, although the Halt was a considerable distance away at Shut End, Pensnett.
+Gornal Halt served Gornal Wood village for a short time during the 1920's, although the Halt was a considerable distance away from Gornal - at Shut End, Pensnett.

-The passenger side of the enterprise was short-lived, the last service ran on 31 October 1932, after just seven years the service proved unviable, though the line continued to run goods traffic.
+The passenger side of the enterprise was short-lived, the last service ran on 31 October 1932, after just seven years the service proved unviable, though the line continued to run freight traffic.